This Popular Supplement Can Send You to ER, Experts Say

 What the FDA Says About Safely Choosing Supplements

 "Do the claims for the product seem exaggerated or unrealistic?" asks the agency.
 "Are there simplistic conclusions being drawn from a complex study to sell a product?
 While the Web can be a valuable source of accurate, reliable information, it also has a wealth of misinformation that may not be obvious.
 Learn to distinguish hype from evidence-based science.
 Nonsensical lingo can sound very convincing.
 Also, be skeptical about anecdotal information from persons who have no formal training in nutrition or botanicals, or from personal testimonials (e.g. from store employees, friends, or online chat rooms and message boards) about incredible benefits or results obtained from using a product.
 Question these people on their training and knowledge in nutrition or medicine."
-And to get through life at your healthiest, Don't Take This Supplement, Which Can Raise Your Cancer Risk, Experts Say.
+And to get through this pandemic at your healthiest, don't miss these 35 Places You're Most Likely to Catch COVID.